-Social media is a powerful marketing tool for small businesses, and financial advisors are no exception.
+Social media is a powerful marketing tool for small businesses.
+It’s very unlikely that anyone you know doesn’t have at least one social media account somewhere.
 But when it comes to analyzing performance data, social media metrics leave many users feeling stumped.
 Which metrics matter?
 What is “reach”?
 “Impressions”?
 And what the heck are vanity metrics?

 A vanity metric is a surface-level social media metric like number of followers, “likes” on a post, and reach.
 They’re often considered “flashy,” and while they may look good on paper, they aren’t always the most informative in terms of how your social strategy is performing overall.